andrewsyc/craigslist-job-scraper/README.md

 * The script has a timed pauses, leave them in there to more accurately represent a user

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ### Run Command